GaoJianJerry/j-counter/README.md

         /**
          * The summary object is like this:
          * {
-         *      hour: number, // the timestamp value of the hour
+         *      hour: number, // the timestamp value of the hour (minute, second and millisecond are 0)
-         *      peak: number, // the peak count during the minute
+         *      peak: number, // the peak count during the hour
-         *      avg: number, // the average count during the minute
+         *      avg: number, // the average count during the hour
          * }
          */
         hourSummary.push(summary); // you can store the count into database if need.